RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 for peer-review and public access {cite}`RealSoftwareCrisis, DoesYourCodeStandUp, TowardReproducibleCompResearch, MakingDataMaximallyAvailable, JournalOfBioStatPolicy`.
-This highlights the need for efficient tools and mechanisms for licensing, packaging, containerization, distribution, indexing, and maintenance of FOSS {cite}`CaseForOpenCompProg, SurveySEPracticesInScience, ReprodResearchInCompSci, BarelySufficientPracticesInSciComp, BetterSoftwareBetterResearch, PublishYourCode`.
+This highlights the need for efficient tools and mechanisms for licensing, packaging, containerization, distribution, indexing, and maintenance—key challenges in publishing FAIR software {cite}`CaseForOpenCompProg, SurveySEPracticesInScience, ReprodResearchInCompSci, BarelySufficientPracticesInSciComp, BetterSoftwareBetterResearch, PublishYourCode`.